Suzanne

 Project overview

-Blender is a free, open-source 3D creation suite used for modeling, animation, effects, simulation, and rendering [3, 12].
-It powers professional production pipelines and is increasingly used in research, engineering, and higher education.
-Studies show that Blender’s Python architecture, open-source licensing, and advanced rendering capabilities make it suitable even for scientific and engineering workflows, such as generating synthetic digital image correlation images for computational experiments [11].
-Because Blender is both powerful and freely available, it is widely adopted by students, independent artists, and early-career creators building portfolios on limited budgets.
+Blender is a free, open-source 3D creation suite used for modeling, animation, effects, simulation, and rendering [6, 27].
+It powers professional production pipelines and is increasingly used beyond entertainment in research, engineering, and higher education.
+For example, Blender has been used in engineering research to generate synthetic digital image correlation images for computational experiments [25], in introductory engineering courses for simulation-based design activities involving satellite-motion analysis [29], and in higher-education chemistry instruction to help undergraduate and graduate students create visual scientific content [23].
+Because Blender is both powerful and freely available, it lowers financial barriers for students, independent artists, and early-career creators building portfolios on limited budgets.

 However, Blender’s strength comes with a cost: a steep learning curve.
 Prior analyses of Blender’s interface highlight how beginners struggle with its dense layout, multi-editor environment, and mode-dependent tool system [27].
 New users must manage concepts such as object versus mesh data, operator conventions, modifier order, shading settings, and Python-driven tools long before they can produce high-quality work.
 This can slow progress, reduce confidence, and limit the number of completed portfolio pieces.